A Game of Thrones (game)

 References and Notes

 This page uses content from the English Wikipedia.
 The original content was at Game of Thrones (game).
 The list of authors can be seen in the page history of Game of Thrones (game).
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.